varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 * Got the Geo Location using geocoder to calculate and create the column Distance to the Downtown
 * Made a new column for Per Capita Income (PCI) of the ARs scrapped from wikipedia
 * Made a new column for Population of the ARs scrapped from wikipedia

 ## Data Visualization and Data Preparation

-To understand and prepare the DataFrame for the modeling we are going to visualize the data.
+To understand and prepare the DataFrame for the modeling I plotted a few visualization.

-* Firt, before dropping latitude and longitude, I am going to plot the apartments on the map.
+* Frist, before dropping latitude and longitude, I plotted the apartments on the map.

 <p align="center">
 <img src="PP-BA-IMG/folium-map.png" width="500" >
 </p>

-* Second, I will plot the DF as Box Plot and look for some inaccuracy and outliers
+* Second, I plotted the DF as Box Plot and look for some inaccuracy and outliers

 <p align="center">
 <img src="PP-BA-IMG/boxplot.png" width="300" >
 </p>

-* Third, for understanding the normalization, I plot the distribution before and after normalization and scale.
+* Third, for understanding the normalization, I plotted the distribution before and after normalization and scale.

 <p align="center">
 <img src="PP-BA-IMG/distribution-before-norm-scale.png" width="500" >
 <br/>
 <img src="PP-BA-IMG/distribution-after-norm-scale.png" width="500" >

-* Fourth, to visualize the personal correlation I will use a Heat Map.
+* Fourth, to visualize the personal correlation I used a Heat Map.

 <p align="center">
 <img src="PP-BA-IMG/heat-map.png" width="500" >
 </p>

 ## Model

-For modeling I'm going to create a pipeline that also will tune our parameters based on a cross validation.
 First I transformed the categorical variables into dummy variables and also split the data into train and test sets with a test size of 30%.
-To choose the best model I try Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor or Lgbm Regressor .
+To choose the best model I tried Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor or Lgbm Regressor .
 I created a Pipeline with Hyperparameter Tuning using Grid Search and 10 K-Folds shuffled.
 The score used will be neg_root_mean_squared_error.

 ## Model performance

 The best model was XGBRegressor reaching the following scores in the test set:
 * Mean absolute error = 0.18703
 * Mean squared error = 0.38578